FlashSystems/TSoS/README.md

 ## Usage with systemd

 TSoS is by default build with systemd integration.
-It uses the `JOURNAL_STREAM` environment variable (see (system.exec)[https://www.freedesktop.org/software/systemd/man/systemd.exec.html#%24JOURNAL_STREAM]) to detect if TSoS is startet as a systemd unit.
+It uses the `JOURNAL_STREAM` environment variable (see (system.exec)[https://www.freedesktop.org/software/systemd/man/systemd.exec.html#%24JOURNAL_STREAM]) to detect if TSoS is started as a systemd unit.
 If that's the case logging is automatically switched to systemd logging.
 That way journald metadata is automatically added to the log messages.

 Logging to the systemd journal can be enforced via the `TSoS_FORCE_JOURNAL` environment variable.
 This disables auto detection.
 The value of this environment variable must be "yes", "true" or "1".